Skip to content

 What Wavestar does that is not a direct copy.

-We are not rebuilding DTCC for satellites.
+We are not rebuilding LCH for satellites.
 We are taking the institutional pattern — neutral CCP, margin discipline, default waterfall, append-only registry, standards-based messaging — and re-implementing it for a set of assets whose delivery mechanics are different.
 Fuel that has to be physically transferred between spacecraft is not a bond.
-A downlink minute is not an option.
+A downlink minute is not an interest-rate swap.
 A hosted-payload slot is closer to a commercial real-estate lease than to a futures contract.

 The settlement primitive has to match the physics.
 That is the piece of the stack that is genuinely new — and the piece the team is spending most of its time on.